ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

+Figures~\ref{fig:domino-main} and ~\ref{fig:extrasensory-main} show, for both datasets, the impact of infusing \acronym\ knowledge (using the $k$ value leading to the best results) compared to the baselines.
 As expected, infusing knowledge from \acronym\ significantly outperforms the purely data-driven \textit{No knowledge} baseline in data scarcity scenarios.
 At the same time, \acronym\ reaches competitive results to the \textit{Ontology} baseline, with the great advantage of significantly reduced human effort.
 We also observe that, when the training set includes a sufficient number of labeled samples, the contribution of knowledge infusion is significantly reduced.
 In these cases, it is likely that most domain constraints are learned from the training data itself.

-Consistently with existing works~\cite{cruciani2020feature,tarafdar2021recognition,arrotta2023neuro}, the in-the-wild nature of ExtraSensory leads to relatively low recognition rates.
+Consistently with existing works~\cite{cruciani2020feature,arrotta2024semantic}, the in-the-wild nature of ExtraSensory leads to relatively low recognition rates.
 Moreover, on this dataset, increasing the percentage of training data slightly degrades the recognition rate of both knowledge infusion approaches.
 The reason may be due to the underlying NeSy model, in which raw sensor data may overshadow the infused knowledge when the training set is large.
 Since DOMINO is significantly smaller, we do not observe the same phenomenon on this dataset.

 For both datasets, knowledge infusion is particularly effective for those activities that significantly depend on the context (e.g., using the elevator, moving by car, moving on public transportation), while its benefits are reduced for those activities where context influence is limited (e.g., sitting, walking).